Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Abstract

 \section{Abstract}

-\justifying Deep neural networks~(DNNs) have been shown to outperform traditional machine learning algorithms in a broad variety of application domains due to their effectiveness in modeling complex problems and handling high-dimensional datasets.
-Many real-life datasets, however, are of increasingly high dimensionality, where a large number of features may be irrelevant for both supervised and unsupervised learning tasks.
-The inclusion of such features would not only introduce unwanted noise but also increase computational complexity.
-Furthermore, due to high non-linearity and dependency among a large number of features, DNN models tend to be unavoidably opaque and perceived as black-box methods because of their not well-understood internal functioning.
-Their algorithmic complexity is often simply beyond the capacities of humans to understand the interplay among myriads of hyperparameters.
-AI systems built on such black-box ML models will be black-box too.
-A well-interpretable model can identify statistically significant features and explain the way they affect the model's outcome.
-In this paper, we propose an efficient method to improve the interpretability of black-box models for classification tasks in the case of high-dimensional datasets.
-First, we train a black-box model on a high-dimensional dataset to learn the embeddings on which the classification is performed.
-To decompose the inner working principles of the black-box model and to identify top-k important features, we employ different probing and perturbing techniques.
-We then approximate the behavior of the black-box model by means of an interpretable surrogate model on the top-k feature space.
-Finally, we derive decision rules and local explanations from the surrogate model to explain individual decisions.
-Our approach outperforms state-of-the-art methods like TabNet and XGboost when tested on different datasets with varying dimensionality between 50 and 20,000 w.r.t metrics and explainability.
+Many datasets are of increasingly high dimensionality, where a large number of features could be irrelevant to the learning task.~The inclusion of such features would not only introduce unwanted noise but also increase computational complexity.~Deep neural networks~(DNNs) outperform machine learning~(ML) algorithms in a variety of applications due to their effectiveness in modelling complex problems and handling high-dimensional datasets.~However, due to non-linearity and higher-order feature interactions, DNN models are unavoidably opaque, making them \emph{black-box} methods.~In contrast, an interpretable model can identify statistically significant features and explain the way they affect the model's outcome.~In this paper\footnote{ {This paper is accepted and included in proceedings of 2023 IEEE 10th International Conference on Data Science and Advanced Analytics~(DSAA'2023)}}, we propose a novel method to improve the interpretability of black-box models in the case of high-dimensional datasets.~First, a black-box model is trained on full feature space that learns useful embeddings on which the classification is performed.~To decompose the inner principles of the black-box and to identify top-k important features~(global explainability), probing and perturbing techniques are applied.~An interpretable \emph{surrogate model} is then trained on top-k feature space to approximate the black-box.~Finally, decision rules and counterfactuals are derived from the surrogate to provide local decisions.~Our approach outperforms tabular learners, e.g., TabNet and XGboost, and SHAP-based interpretability techniques, when tested on a number of datasets having dimensionality between 54 and 20,531\footnote{ {GitHub: {\url{https://github.com/rezacsedu/DeepExplainHidim}}}}.